-The approach of the proposed NES66 is to clearly delineate exactly which marine farms require an assessment of the adverse effects on the values and characteristics that make an area outstanding when applying for a replacement consent, realignment or change of species application.
-The mechanism to achieve this is by applying a matter of discretion on this issue only to farms located within an outstanding area identified in a proposed or operative regional policy statement or regional coastal plan, rather than also to those adjacent to them.
+The approach of the proposed NES as set out in clauses 2 and 37 of the indicative NES regulations consulted on clearly delineated exactly which marine farms require an assessment of the adverse effects on the values and characteristics that make an area outstanding.
+The mechanism to achieve this is by applying a matter of discretion on this issue only to farms located within an outstanding area identified in a proposed or operative regional policy statement or regional coastal plan, rather than those adjacent to them.

-In response to situations of minor overlap between existing marine farms and outstanding areas in some plans (notably the proposed Marlborough Environment Plan), 'within' is defined in the proposed NES as a marine farm that has more than 1% of its consented area within an outstanding area.
+In response to situations of minor overlap between existing marine farms and outstanding areas in some plans (notably the Proposed Marlborough Environment Plan), the proposed NES consulted on defined 'within' as a marine farm that has more than 1% of its consented area within an outstanding area.

-The questions67 posed in the discussion document regarding the approach of the proposed NES to outstanding areas received a high level of feedback (62 submitters mentioned this issue, 58% of total submissions).
+The questions70 posed in the discussion document regarding the approach of the proposed NES to outstanding areas received a high level of feedback (62 submitters mentioned this issue, 58% of total submissions).